prokoudine/ardour-manual-sphinx/source/interface/mixer-strips/foldback-strip.rst

    :alt: The foldback strip
    :class: right-float

 The **Foldback** section is an optional feature that provides stage monitoring mixes.
-Many times the main mix is used for this purpose is a setup with only the control room.
+Many times the main mix is used for this purpose in a setup with only the control room.
 However, for a separate studio and multiple monitor mixes for in-ear use, a separate set of foldback buses provides that flexibility.

 These foldback buses may be mono for a stage monitor wedge or stereo to allow in-ear or headphones to have different mixes for each ear, such as one's self in one ear and the rest of the music in the other.